Robust, Rapid, and Simple Gravitational-wave Parameter Estimation: Abstract

 \section{Abstract}

 Rapid and robust parameter estimation of gravitational-wave sources is a key component of modern multi-messenger astronomy.
 We present a novel and straightforward method for rapid parameter estimation of gravitational-wave sources that uses metric-based importance sampling.
-The method enables robust parameter estimation of binary neutron star and binary black hole binaries and is trivially parallelized, enabling full parameter estimation in seconds with modest resources.
-The algorithm achieves an average $35\%$ effective sampling efficiency for the majority of aligned-spin neutron star binaries sources.
-Surprisingly, this approach is also highly efficient for analyzing the full 15-dimensional parameter space of typical binary black holes, with $20\%$ efficiency achieved for a source detected primarily by the twin LIGO observatories and $9\%$ for a network of three comparable sensitivity observatories.
+The method enables robust parameter estimation of binary neutron star and binary black hole binaries and is trivially parallelized, enabling parameter estimation in seconds with modest resources.
+The algorithm achieves a median $35\%$ effective sampling efficiency for a population of aligned-spin neutron star binaries sources.
+Surprisingly, this approach is also highly efficient for analyzing the full 15-dimensional parameter space of typical binary black holes, with a population median $20\%$ efficiency achieved for a source detected primarily by the twin LIGO observatories and $9\%$ for a network of three comparable sensitivity observatories.
 This method can serve immediate use to improve the low-latency data products of the gravitational-wave observatory network and may be a key component of how the millions of sources observed by next-generation observatories could be analyzed.
 The approach can also be broadly applied for problems where an approximate likelihood metric-space can be constructed.